 I’ve found that piping the filling makes them look cleaner, but if you don’t want to bother, using a small spoon and pressing gently works too.

-Healthy deviled eggs are a lighter spin on the classic appetizer.
-The filling is made with Greek yogurt instead of mayonnaise, giving them a creamy texture with extra protein.
-They’re quick to prepare, easy to customize, and always disappear fast at gatherings or as a fridge‑ready snack.
+Healthy deviled eggs are a lighter version of the classic appetizer.
+The filling is made with Greek yogurt instead of mayonnaise, so they taste creamy but not heavy.
+They’re quick to prepare, easy to customize, and perfect for snacks or gatherings.

 Ingredients